Suaeda vera: Distribution

 The range of this species is primarily along the coasts of the Mediterranean region.
 In Europe the range extends northwards along the Atlantic coasts of Spain, Portugal, France to south-eastern England.
 It does not extend around the Black Sea.

 Because of the taxonomic confusion, the distribution in Africa is somewhat more complicated.
 It occurs in the Canary Islands, the Maghreb countries of northern Africa, and likely into the Sahel countries of Sudan and Mauritania, but it is unclear if the populations further in southern Africa, formerly classified as Suaeda fruticosa, belong to S. vera or S. vermiculata.
-For example, the 1988 Atlas Florae Europaeae, which is based on an older edition of the Flora Europaea, includes Cape Verde for S. fruticosa, which this population isn't, but it is not clear to which taxon it actually belongs.
+For example, the 1988 Atlas Florae Europaeae, which is based on an older edition of the Flora Europaea, includes Cape Verde for S. fruticosa, which this population is not, but it is not clear to which taxon it actually belongs.

 In Asia it appears that this species is limited to around the Mediterranean region in the Levant and along the coasts of southern Anatolia.
 It does not extend eastwards into Iraq or Pakistan, here the real S. fruticosa occurs.
 A similar situation seems to exist on the Arabian Peninsula.